HUM-478 / 3 credits

 Recommended courses

-After completing this course, students can take the course HUM-479 Emotion, value, and life-defining choices II in Spring 2025 to prepare and submit their master's projects.
+After completing this course, students can take the course HUM-479 Emotion, value, and life-defining choices II in the Spring to prepare and submit their master's projects.
+However, taking HUM-479 might not be necessary if, e.g., you are an exchange student and only need the credits for HUM-478.

 Important concepts to start the course

 No mastery of philosophical concepts is expected at the start of the course.
-The instructor is aware that many students in the class will not be familiar with philosophy and its methods.
-Additionally, the instructor is aware that many students will likely not have read philosophical texts or written essays recently.
-Therefore, the instructor will gradually introduce students to all concepts, methods, and skills required to complete the course, including through class exercises.
+The instructor is aware that many students in the class will not be familiar with philosophy and its method.
+Additionally, the instructor is aware that many will likely not have read philosophical texts or written essays recently.
+Therefore, the instructor will help students acquire the method and skills required to complete the course.

 Learning Outcomes